University Staff Directory The University of Adelaide Australia

 Faculty of Health Sciences Executive Dean's Prize for Excellence in Teaching (Early Career Teacher), 2007

 My research interests are primarily in the area of qualitative and critical health psychology.
-In particular, I have a strong interest in public health and health psychology, with a focus on issues related to risk and prevention.
-I am also particularly interested in gendered health issues.
+In particular, I have a strong interest in issues related to: risk (especially cancer risk), health promotion, and public understandings of science.
+I am also particularly interested in gendered health issues and gender equity more broadly.

 Refereed journal publications